Accessibility goals drive innovation for entire visitor experience

 "This is the most complicated project we have ever done," said Jeff Hunt, the Ottawa-based creative director for Acoustiguide.
 "The way information is delivered to the user is technically complex – we've only done it like this a couple times before."

-The Canadian Museum for Human Rights App can be downloaded to iOS or Android devices for free from the Apple App Store or Google Play.
+The Canadian Museum for Human Rights App can be downloaded to iOS or Android devices for free from the Apple App Store - will open in a new tab or Google Play - will open in a new tab.
 It includes the self-guided tour – which features the voices of the CMHR's own experts who worked on the galleries and programs they describe.
 Information is available in English and French, American Sign Language (ASL) and Langue des signes québécoise (LSQ).